harvestcloudold/CoreBundle/README.md

 CoreBundle
 ==========

-A bundle containing the core elements of the Harvest Cloud, such as User, Profile, Product, Order, etc
+This bundle is part of the Harvest Cloud project.
+It contains the core objects, such as User, Profile, Product, Order, etc.